tournament-js/tournament/README.md

 ```

 ## Creation
 All matches for a tournament is created up front.
-In cases of elimination tournaments, not all players is known for the next round and is until that point filled in as the const placeholder `t.NA`.
+In cases of elimination tournaments, not all players is known for the next round and is until that point filled in as the `const`placeholder `t.NA`.

 ### GroupStage
-Group stage part of a tournament splits `n` players into `g` groups.
-If `n` is a multiple of the resulting group length and this length is even, then this splitting is done in such a way so that the sum of seeds is constant.
+A group stage tournament splits `n` players into `g` groups.
+If `n` is a multiple of the resulting group length and this length is even, then this splitting is done in such a way so that the sum of seeds is constant across all groups.
 Otherwise it will differ by up to the group length.
+See [Group Stage Algorithms](#group-stage-algorithms).

 ```js
 var gs = new t.GroupStage(16, 4); // 16 players in groups of 4